Characterisation of sets of limit measures after iteration of a cellular automaton on an initial measure: Construction of a cellular automaton realising a given set of measures

 \subsubsection{Bootstrapping}

 If two symbols $\start$ are separated by two cells or less, the rightmost one is destroyed.
-Otherwise, any $\start$ symbol turns into a $\wall$, erasing the contents of three cells to its right and left (including walls), initializing on its left a computation and a time counter, and on its right a sweeping counter.
-No more $\start$ or $\wall$ symbols can be created.\\
+Otherwise, every $\start$ symbol turns into a $\wall$, erases the contents of three cells to their right and left (including walls), and initialises on its left a computation process and a time counter, and on its right a formatting counter.
+No more $\start$ or $\wall$ symbols can be created.

-Walls, counters and computing areas created in this way are \define{initialized}, by opposition to those already present at time 0.
-Walls persist over time and are only destroyed under two circumstances: \begin{itemize} \item when it is in a situation such that it is impossible that it is initialized (e.g. without a time counter to its left); \item at time $T_n$, if it is the left bound of a segment of length $n$. \end{itemize}
+\begin{definition} Let $x\in\az$.
+The set of positions $[i,j]$ is a \define{segment at time 0} if $x_i$ and $x_j$ are the symbol $\start$ and this symbol does not appear for intermediate coordonate in $]i,j[$.
+It is a \define{segment at time $t$} if $F^t(x)_i$ and $F^t(x)_j$ are initialized walls $\wall$ (that is to say $x_i=x_j=\start$) and there is not initialized walls between them at time $t$.
+Define the \define{length} of this segment as $j-i-1$. \end{definition}